bestia-dev-archived/mem1_phonegap/README.md

 The source code of the original app is here:
 https://github.com/LucianoBestia/mem1

-# How to install phonegap on Win10
+# How to install phonegap for development
 1. Win10 : Go to https://phonegap.com/getstarted/ and download and start the installer for PhoneGap Desktop.
 2. Android : install PhoneGap Developer app